albertogallini/txn_engine/Readme.md

 - **EngineError::TransactionAlreadyDisputed**: If a dispute is attempted on an already disputed transaction.
 - **EngineError::TransactionNotDisputed**: If a resolve or chargeback is attempted on a non-disputed transaction.<br>

-I/O Error - deserialization of Engine internal state from a previous session dump<br>
+I/O Error occurring during sereliazion/deserialization<br>
 - **EngineSerDeserError::Io**: I/O error while reading a previous session dump.
 - **EngineSerDeserError::Csv**: Parsing error while reading a previous session session csv dump
 - **EngineSerDeserError::InvalidClientId**: Parsing error while reading a previous session csv -> InvalidClientId